Marketing for non-marketers | 5 digital marketing strategies when publishing online

 3. Marketing campaigns to organize your publications

-It is also known as media planning or marketing planning.
+We also know it as media planning or marketing planning.
 Wanna rank?
 Your posts must be regular and frequent.
 By doing so, you will gain rankings in searches.

 Do you want to publish content continuously?
 The most effective approach is to develop a targeted marketing campaign.
 It is about objectives that are well-scheduled and organized, allowing you to optimize your publishing process.

-For this, we recommend free applications that allow you to track content and calendars:
+For this, I recommend free applications that allow you to track content and calendars:

-- Monday.com, Salesforce, and Pipedrive are paid apps but have a lot of potential.
+• Monday.com, Salesforce, and Pipedrive, paid apps with a lot of potential.

-4. Link building to link with your area
+4. Link building and off-page SEO to link with your area

 Here, we raise the level of complexity in marketing for non-marketers.
 Link building is a marketing strategy that helps us create direct communication channels and connections using URLs.
-These links are active on both our website and other pages related to our topics.
-They are essential for interaction and indexation within search browsers.
+One of the marketing sectors most closely linked to public relations (PR).
+This off-page SEO approach is essential for interaction and indexation within search browsers.

 The goal is to establish partnerships with companies or experts in our field and collaborate on joint publications.
 We can also cite authoritative sites with relevant information or cite our own work if we have published a substantial amount of content.